There is no place like home!

 The purple outmost and largest curve celebrates the diversity of the global audience and the international nature of this prestigious event.

-The second curve in the brightest of blues represents the nation in a proud acknowledgement of the world’s #1 team: Team USA.
+The second curve in the brightest of blues represents the nation in a proud acknowledgment of the world’s #1 team: Team USA.
 It also speaks to youth and the future generations of the sport.

 The green honors Oregon and the magnificence of the state’s lush natural resources and eco-conscious culture.